AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md

 >[!NOTE]
 >
->When using the “Sync Person to Microsoft” flow action (in a trigger campaign only), the lead/contact will be created in real-time in Dynamics.
+>When using the "[!UICONTROL Sync Person to Microsoft]" flow action (in a Trigger Campaign only), the lead/contact will be created in real-time in Dynamics.